GAPP Policies and Procedures for Project (PA) Teaching (TA) and Research (RA) Assistants

 The university does not to require any employee to participate in the Student Health Insurance program (SHIP) while that employee is the primary subscriber under a plan provided under s.40.52(3), Wis.
 Stats.

-Tuition Remission is a benefit to graduate students holding a Teaching Assistant or Project Assistant appointment to help alleviate the cost of tuition.
+Tuition Remission is a benefit to graduate students holding at least a 33% Teaching Assistant, Project Assistant, or Research Assistant appointment, to help alleviate the cost of tuition.
 The tuition charges, although not segregated fees, are waived for eligible graduate students.

 The University’s policy regarding payment of fees is administered by the Bursar’s office.
 Information regarding fees deduction can be found here:

-At the beginning of each appointment period Teaching Assistants and Project Assistants will be credited with a bank of sick leave days.
-The number of days credited to an employee’s sick leave bank depends on the length of the appointment period as follows:
+At the beginning of each appointment period Employees will be credited with an allocation of sick leave time, regardless of appointment percentage.
+The number of hours credited to an employee’s sick leave allocation depends on the length of the appointment period as follows:

-- Employees appointed for an academic or calendar year will be credited with twelve (12) days in their sick leave bank;
+- Employees appointed for an academic or calendar year will be credited with ninety-six (96) hours to their sick leave allocation;

-- Employees appointed for one (1) semester will be credited with six (6) days in their sick leave bank;
+- Employees appointed for one (1) semester will be credited with forty-eight (48) hours to their sick leave allocation;

-- Employees who are appointed for other periods of time shall be credited with days in their sick leave bank based on the formula of one (1) day of sick leave credit for each thirty (30) days (or portion thereof) of their appointment [with a minimum appointment of three (3) weeks].
+- Employees who are appointed for other periods of time shall be credited with a sick leave allocation based on the formula of eight (8) hours of sick leave credit for each thirty (30) days (or portion thereof) of their appointment.

 Unused sick leave shall accumulate as described below from appointment period to appointment period only within the same department and in the same title.
-Sick leave may not be used in increments of less than one half day.
-At the beginning of each appointment period, the number of sick leave days credited to the employee’s sick leave credit bank under 1, 2, and 3, above, shall be supplemented to the following extent by unused sick leave carried over from the employee’s immediate previous appointment:
+Sick leave shall be used in 15-minute increments for project assistants, and in one-hour increments for teaching and research assistants.
+At the beginning of each appointment period, the number of sick leave hours credited to the employee’s sick leave credit bank under 1, 2, and 3, above, shall be supplemented to the following extent by unused sick leave carried over from the employee’s immediate previous appointment:

-- At the beginning of an appointment period any combination of sick leave carry over and newly accredited sick leave shall not exceed twelve (12) days.
+- At the beginning of an appointment period any combination of sick leave carry over and newly accredited sick leave shall not exceed ninety-six (96) hours.

 - In the event that an individual has a break in appointments in the same department and title between one academic year and the next, or a break of less than two (2) weeks duration at other times during an academic year, sick leave carry over as outlined above shall be provided.